Piecewise Linear Approximation and PID Control Optimization for Nonlinear Systems: Numerical simulations

-the unit step response generally described in (\ref{eq:first_order}) with \( y(0^-) = 0 \) and \( y'(0^-) = 0 \) using the Laplace transform, there are a few issues that can lead to discrepancies between the solution and the initial conditions or the ODE itself.
+However, certain subtleties in the treatment of distributional terms, particularly those involving the Dirac delta and its derivative, may lead to apparent inconsistencies between the obtained solution, the prescribed initial conditions, or the original differential equation itself.
+A careful interpretation in the sense of distributions resolves these discrepancies and ensures consistency of the solution.

 These issues are typically related to how the Dirac delta and its derivative are handled in the Laplace transform process.
 When \( \delta(t) \) and \( \delta'(t) \) appears on the right-hand side, it modifies the initial conditions of the ODE.
 Specifically, the term \( 0.25\delta'(t) \) introduces a discontinuity in \( y'(t) \), so the initial derivative \( y'(0^+) \) is no longer \( 0 \), even if \( y'(0^-) = 0 \).
 Similarly, \( \delta(t) \) modifies \( y(0^+) \), making it nonzero.
-Thus, the initial conditions after \( t = 0 \) (i.e., \( y(0^+) \) and \( y'(0^+) \)) must be carefully derived by integrating the ODE across \( t = 0 \).
+Thus, the initial conditions after \( t = 0 \) (that is, \( y(0^+) \) and \( y'(0^+) \)) must be carefully derived by integrating the ODE across \( t = 0 \).
 The Dirac delta and its derivative have the following properties:

 This is because the Dirac delta integrates to $1$ over any interval containing \(t = 0\).
 For the derivative of the Dirac delta

 because \(\delta(t)\) is defined to be zero outside \(t = 0\).

 Now analyze left-hand side across $t=0$.
 The derivative \(y''\) contributes discontinuities in \(y'(t)\),